Stickman230/Cybersecurity_Notes/Offensive_Cybersecurity/INE/eJPT/Host & Network/Linux Privilege Escalation.md

 #### Exploiting with Metasploit

-1. once you have access to the target use `use post/linux/gather/hashdump`
+1. Once you have access to the target use `use post/linux/gather/hashdump` and grab user hashes
+2. Use hashcat corresponding mode [[https://hashcat.net/wiki/doku.php?id=example_hashes|Exemple hashes]] or use `use auxiliary/analyze/crack_linux`